eclipse-zenoh/zenoh-c/README.md

   You may also use `--target <example_name>` if you wish to only build a specific example.

-  All build artifacts will be in the `target/release/examples` directory.
+  All build artifacts will be in the `target/release/examples` directory in this case.

-  Second way is to build examples as separate project:
+  Second way is to build `examples` as separate project:

   ```bash
   $ cmake ../zenoh-c/examples